My shopping cart

 • Substitute the pork with beef shank and/or oxtail, prepared the same way, for a great pork alternative.
 I like to include the black cardamom here rather than having it be optional, as the smoke supplies a great grounding note and the camphor aroma cuts the richness.
 You can add some sweet vegetables like peeled winter carrots and some cinnamon buds for extra warmth.

 • You can omit the meat entirely and just braise daikon radish!
 Use dashi, shoyu, and mirin and season with a bit of Noga N17 syrup and braise for about 90 minutes (or until fork-tender).
 I like serving this with a bit of bright and fruity Espelette pepper.
 As above, I love serving this with rice to soak up the rich sauce.
-If you keep vegan, simply omit the egg.
+If you keep vegan, simply omit the egg and use only kombu in your dashi stock.

 Recipe and photo © Christian Leue